 Every technology challenge appears to have several solutions that often seem unrelated or even contradictory.
 IT planners for enterprises and small and medium-sized businesses can't chase trends in all directions.
 It's important to understand how strategies will eventually converge and harmonize to establish a preferred direction of evolution for applications and productivity-enhancement projects and to ensure that IT budgets are used optimally.

-Cost management has led to two technical developments: the centralization of desktop computing through
+Cost management has led to two technical developments: the centralization of desktop computing through virtual desktop infrastructures (VDI) and the consolidation of servers into a single resource pool -- or cloud -- through cloud computing.

 Since cloud computing is a data center architecture, and virtual desktops are hosted in cloud data centers, the combination of these trends is leading the market to desktop as a service or DaaS.